socnetv/app/README.md

 ====================================

-\tableofcontents

 1. Overview
 ------------

-Social Network Visualizer (SocNetV) is a cross-platform, user-friendly and free software application for social network analysis and visualization.
+Social Network Visualizer (SocNetV) is a cross-platform, user-friendly free software application for social network analysis and visualization.

+With SocNetV you can:

-Using SocNetV you draw social networks (mathematical graphs) with a few clicks on a virtual canvas or load social network data of various formats (GraphML, GraphViz, Adjacency, Pajek, UCINET, etc).
+- Draw social networks with a few clicks on a virtual canvas, load field data from a file in a supported format (GraphML, GraphViz, EdgeList, GML, Adjacency, Edgelist, Pajek, UCINET, etc.) or crawl the internet to create a social network of connected webpages.

-SocNetV enables you to modify the social networks, analyse their social and mathematical properties, produce reports for these properties and apply visualization layouts for relevant presentation of each network.
+- Edit actors and ties through point-and-click, analyse graph and social network properties, produce beautiful HTML reports and embed visualization layouts to the network.

+Main features:

+- Standard graph-theoretic and network cohesion metrics, such as density, diameter, geodesics and distances, connectedness, eccentricity, clustering coefficient, walks, etc.

+- Matrix routines: Adjacency plot, Laplacian matrix, Degree matrix, Cocitation, etc.

+- Advanced structural measures for social network analysis such as centrality and prestige indices (i.e. eigenvector and closeness centrality, betweenness centrality, information centrality, power centrality, proximity and pagerank prestige),

+- Community detection algorithms such as triad census, clique census, etc.

+- Structural equivalence analysis, using hierarchical clustering, actor similarities and tie profile dissimilarities, pearson coefficients, etc.

+- Random network creation, i.e. Erdos-Renyi, Watts-Strogatz, scale-free, ring lattice, etc.

+- One-click recreation of well-known social network datasets such as Padgett's Florentine families.

+- Layout algorithms based on either prominence indices (i.e. circular, level and nodal sizes by centrality score) or force-directed models (i.e. Eades, Fruchterman-Reingold, etc) for meaningful visualizations of your social network data.

-The application supports multirelational loading and editing.
+- Multirelational loading and editing.
 You can load a network consisting of multiple relations or create a network on your own and add multiple relations to it.

-SocNetV computes graph-theoretic properties, such as density, diameter, geodesics and distances (geodesic lengths), connectedness, eccentricity, clustering coefficient, etc.

-It also supports advanced structural measures for social network analysis such as centrality and prestige indices (i.e. eigenvector and closeness centrality, betweenness centrality, information centrality, power centrality, proximity and pagerank prestige), community detection metrics (triad census, cliques, etc) and structural equivalence methods (hierarchical clustering analysis, similarities and dissimilarities, pearson coefficients, etc).

-Furthermore, random networks (Erdos-Renyi, Watts-Strogatz, ring lattice, etc) and well-known social network datasets (i.e. Padgett's Florentine families) can be easily recreated.

-SocNetV also offers a built-in web crawler, allowing you to automatically create networks from links found in a given initial URL.
+- Built-in web crawler, allowing you to automatically create networks from links found in a given initial URL.

-The application supports various layout algorithms based on either prominence indices (i.e. circular, level and nodal sizes by centrality score) or force-directed models (i.e. Eades, Fruchterman-Reingold, etc) for meaningful visualizations of your social network data.

-There is also comprehensive documentation, both online and while running the application, which explains each feature and algorithm of SocNetV in detail.
+- Comprehensive documentation, both online and while running the application, which explains each feature and algorithm of SocNetV in detail.

-SocNetV runs in Windows, Linux and Mac OS X.
+- Binary packages for Windows, Linux and MacOS.

 The program is Free Software, licensed under the GNU General Public License 3 (GPL3).
 You can copy it as many times as you wish, or modify it, provided you keep the